 Do you support residents who struggle with their energy bills?

-The vast majority of our work is done in partnership with other organisations and we regularly take referrals from local frontline agencies such as Horton Housing, Citizens Advice, Living Well, the Fire Service, Prevention Teams, Council Officers, Age UK and other local voluntary sector organisations.
-If you have someone who would benefit from energy advice then please get in touch, grant funding means that there is no charge for the service.
+The vast majority of our work is done in partnership with other organisations and we regularly take referrals from local frontline agencies such as the Living Well Team, the Fire Service, Family Support Workers, Council Officers, Age UK and other local voluntary sector organisations.
+If you have someone who would benefit from energy advice then please get in touch.
+As noted above, grant funding means that this is a free and completely impartial service.